 Learn More About SCORE

 The Surgical Council on Resident Education is a nonprofit, noncommercial consortium formed in 2004 by the principal organizations involved in U.S. surgical education.
-SCORE's mission is to improve the education of residents (trainees) in general surgery and related specialties through the development of a national curriculum.
+SCORE's mission is to improve the education of trainees in general surgery and related specialties through the development of a national curriculum.
 This website, The SCORE Portal, was created to provide high-quality educational content in support of the SCORE Curriculum Outline to residents and residency programs.
-All portal content is developed by surgical educators in that area and reviewed by the SCORE Editorial Board.
+All portal content is developed by surgical educators in that area as well as reviewed by the SCORE Editorial Board.
 All content on the SCORE Portal is peer-reviewed.

 SCORE's efforts are intended to define the specialty of general surgery and provide greater assurance that residents are receiving sufficient training in all areas.
 SCORE is focusing primarily on the five years of progressive education and training that constitute general surgery residency in the U.S., after medical school but prior to independent practice.
 More recently, SCORE is adding fellowship-level (post-residency) content for related specialties, such as pediatric surgery and vascular surgery, developed by faculty in those areas.